 - Equality Act 2010 (especially the disability discrimination provisions)

-- The Social Security (Medical Evidence) and Statutory Sick Pay (Medical Evidence) (Amendment) Regulations 2010 (SI 2010/137)
+- Social Security (Medical Evidence) and Statutory Sick Pay (Medical Evidence) (Amendment) Regulations 2010 (SI 2010/137)

-- Employment and Regulatory Reform Act 2013
+- Enterprise and Regulatory Reform Act 2013